 Do assignments immediately after a lecturer gives them to you.
 Waiting even for a day to pass will land you in the last minute mentality.

-Birds of the same feathers flock together, they say.
+This is one of the top freshman mistakes to avoid in college.
 In my early days in college, I met a childhood friend who had also enrolled in the same University I was in.

 We reignited our friendship and begun spending a lot of time together.
 I made the mistake of allowing the negative habits of my friend get to me.